Alaska Lease Agreement By Type (6)

 Rent Control Laws and Notices

-Summary (§ 34.03.220↗): In Alaska, there are no rent control laws meaning the landlords can increase rent amounts with proper notice of at least 30 days.
+In Alaska, no rent control laws exist, meaning the landlords can increase rent amounts with proper notice of at least 30 days.[2]

 Security Deposit Laws

-- 14 days – The landlord has 14 days to return the deposit at the end of the lease.
+- Fourteen days – The landlord has 14 days to return the deposit at the end of the lease.

 - If the landlord deducts money from the deposit for damages, the landlord has 30 days to return the remaining amount.